 An elder person is someone who is of the chronological age of 65 years or above.
 Most developed countries of the world accept this age range as the standard age range to define ‘older people’.
 But the Older Americans Act Of 1965 defines an older person as “an individual who is 60 years of age or older.”

 According to the American Medical Association (1997), elder abuse can be defined as, “An act or omission which results in harm or threatened harm to the health or welfare of an elderly person.
 Abuse includes the intentional infliction of physical or mental injury; sexual abuse; or withholding of necessary food, clothing, and medical care to meet the physical and mental needs of an elderly person by one having the care, custody, or responsibility of an elderly person.”

 In simpler words, it is an action by a caregiver or any person with whom the elderly are associated in a relationship of trust that infringes on physical and psychological health, security of an elder person, with the means to harm them or omission of actions which involves providing, caring and meeting needs and taking responsibilities of an older person.

 The perpetrator is the offender or the person in relation to the elderly person who inflicts harm or abuses the elderly person.
 Such a person must be someone on whom the elder person has willingly assumed obligation or is bound in a relationship of expected trust.

-A perpetrator can be anyone – current or former legal spouse, caregiver(informal or formal), children, grandchildren, family relatives, other intimate partner with whom the elderly might or might not be co-habiting (former or current girlfriend/boyfriend/partners of opposite or same sex), care custodian, legal guardian, friend, casual acquaintances, anyone in powerful position of trust or even a stranger.
+A perpetrator can be anyone – current or former legal spouse, caregiver(informal or formal), children, grandchildren, family relatives, other intimate partners with whom the elderly might or might not be co-habiting (former or current girlfriend/boyfriend/partners of the opposite or same-sex), care custodian, legal guardian, friend, casual acquaintances, anyone in a powerful position of trust or even a stranger.